hamidriasat/UNet-3-Plus/README.md

 Configurations are passed through `yaml` file.
 For more details on config file read [here](/configs/).

+## Data Generators

+We support two types of data loaders. `NVIDIA DALI` and `TensorFlow Sequence` generators.
+For more details on supported generator types read [here](/data_generators/).

 ## Data Preparation

 - This code can be used to reproduce UNet3+ paper results